PADDLERS FOR HUMANITY

-There are spots for seven two-person relay teams.
-Both members must donate or raise a minimum of $1500 ($3000 total per team.)
+There is also the option of registering as a two-person relay team.
+Both members must donate or raise a minimum of $1,500 ($3,000 total per team.)
 Team members determine how far and how often each member will paddle before handing off to their teammate.
 Support will be provided for the handoff.
+Contact us for more relay details

 Montauk, NY to Block Island, RI.
 A distance of approximately 18 miles, this is an open ocean crossing.
 The start of the paddle begins on the north side of the Montauk Lighthouse and ends at the Narragansett Inn on Block Island.